hashk1/es2juli/README.md

 # es2juli

 ## What's this?
 This is a Esperanto-Juliamo characters converter.
 To use Juliamo characters, downloading Juliamo font from official site is needed.
 This source code is written in [crystal](https://crystal-lang.org).

 ## Juliamo font
-Download and install the Juliamo font from [the official download site](http://sukerasparo.com/amrilato/sp004/font.html).
+Download and install the Juliamo font from [official download site](http://sukerasparo.com/amrilato/sp004/font.html).
 Unfortunately, this site is supported only Japanese.
 Please see the official site for detail.